byrd-laif/soilMakers/readme.md

 [Soil Makers On Open Collective](https://opencollective.com/soil-makers)

 ### *Vivarium Salon ~ place of life*
-*Global Communities For Local Impacts.*
+*Networking Global Communities For Local Impacts.*

-**Vivarium Salon Culture; Cross-pollinate and connect, sharing diverse feelings about the ecological future.**
+**Vivarium Salon Culture; Cross-pollinate and connect, sharing diverse feelings about Mother Earth and the ecological future.**

 **At a time of ecological and economic precarity, *salon style* sharing offers space for connecting; sharing ideas and feelings, rethinking and remaking mutually symbiotic relations within the body of one-self, one-another and Mother Earth.**